irena-flextool/flextool/docs/reference.md

 ![Simple example grid](./simple_grid.png)

-# How to define model properties
+# How to define the temporal properties of the model

 ## Timesteps and periods